 In one long-standing theory, planetesimals are slowed as they punch through the gas disk surrounding a young, growing planet (Pollack et al., 1979).
 For this mechanism to be efficient, the gas must be sufficiently dense to capture the planetesimals in one pass.
-This is problematic, however, because if the gas disk does not rarefy substantially in \sim 100-1000 years, the orbits of the new satellites will decay inward, leading to collisions with the planet and its regular satellites.
+This is problematic, however, because if the gas disk does not rarefy substantially in ~100-1000 years, the orbits of the new satellites will decay inward, leading to collisions with the planet or its regular satellites.
 Furthermore, the atmospheres of Uranus and Neptune have only a few Earth-masses of hydrogen and helium at present, so their gas disks could not have been as extensive or long-lived as those of Jupiter and Saturn.
-A likely outcome of this model, then, is that satellite capture should have been different at Jupiter and Saturn than at Uranus and Neptune; however, current observational estimates suggest equal efficiencies (Jewitt & Sheppard, 2005).
-With a model similar to that of Pollack et al., Ćuk & Burns (2004a) found that Jupiter's largest irregular satellite, Himalia, would evolve inward to its current orbit in $10^4 - 10^6$ years.
+A likely outcome of this model, then, is that satellite capture should have been different at Jupiter and Saturn than at Uranus and Neptune; however, current observational estimates suggest roughly equal efficiencies (Jewitt and Sheppard, 2005).
+With a model similar to that of Pollack et al. (1979), Ćuk and Burns (2004a) found that Jupiter's largest irregular satellite, Himalia, would evolve inward to its current orbit in 10^4 - 10^6 years.
 This tenuous gas, however, may make capture difficult.

-In another model, planetesimals are captured when the mass of the planet increases (Heppenheimer & Porco, 1977).
+In another model, planetesimals are captured when the mass of the planet increases (Heppenheimer and Porco, 1977; Vieira Neto et al., 2004).
 This mass growth causes the planet's escape velocity to increase, rendering a previously free planetesimal bound to the planet.
-For this method to be effective, the planet's mass must increase substantially on \sim 100-1000-year timescales.
+For this method to be effective, the planet's mass must increase substantially during the time that planetesimals linger near the planet, ~100-1000 years.
 However, in most planet formation models (e.g. Pollack et al., 1996), giant planet growth is hypothesized to take place on timescales many orders of magnitude longer than required by this capture scenario.
 Furthermore, Uranus and Neptune's gas deficiency implies that their growth was of very short duration.
 Thus, our current understanding of planetary formation makes this model improbable.